jeremy-cc/solarch-assoc/README.md

    6. Root volumes are deleted on termination by default but you can instruct AWS not to delete EBS.
 No option to do so for IS.
    7. instance metadata is available at http://169.254.169.254
+   8. Instance Store is only available on some EC2 types.
+Many are EBS only.
+   9. Reserved EC2 instances can be moved between AZs

 ###### EC2 Placement Groups